 Are you searching for a wide array of colors for your front yard?
 Then you must opt for a shrub rose.
 These shrubs are actually hardy and unfussy, providing your house with the pop of blooming colors to make your home more refreshing and welcoming.

-As far as the maintenance is concerned, these shrub roses are very easy to maintain having enchanting fragrance.
+As far as the maintenance is concerned, these shrub roses are very easy to maintain, having enchanting fragrances.
 However, for maximum impact, you should plant it as an accent or in a group of three.
 In this way, your front yard will look more beautiful and eye-catching.

 Cavatine Dwarf Japanese Pieris